Skip to main content

 Required Permissions

-The admin role for the API key must have:
+The role for the API key must have a few permissions.

 • Operational Requests (for EDL refresh)